yasirkula/GreenHellMods/README.md

 **Available at:** https://modapi.survivetheforest.net/mod/208/always-visible-item-infos

 Consumable effects and item durations are shown for highlighted items even if inventory isn't open.
-However, for unknown reasons, this information isn't displayed for some foods.

 ## More Graphics Settings